Courses and Academic Options

 Students who wish to gain teaching experience can enroll in Supervised Teaching, where duties typically include leading a discussion section or laboratory section, participating in the grading of homework assignments, and holding office hours for a course taught by a faculty member.

 Advanced undergraduate students can also take Statistical Consulting to gain practical experience in the applications of statistics.
-They participate in the Statistical Consulting Service operated by the Department of Biological Statistics and Computational Biology, in which faculty members provide statistical expertise to faculty, staff, and students engaged in research projects throughout the university, and occasionally beyond.
+They participate in the Statistical Consulting Service operated by the Cornell Statistical Consulting Unit, in which faculty members provide statistical expertise to faculty, staff, and students engaged in research projects throughout the university, and occasionally beyond.

 In addition, a student can obtain research experience by completing a research project in biometry or statistics under the direction of a faculty member.
 Due to the foundation of coursework needed to provide a student with the tools and perspective essential for independent research, the project is conducted during the student's senior year.
 Students often record project results in the form of a senior honors thesis.